Thomas Elkins

 Thomas Elkins (1818 – August 10, 1900) was an African-American dentist, abolitionist, surgeon, pharmacist, and inventor.
 He lived in Albany, New York, for most of his life, but travelled during his service as the medical examiner of the 54th and 55th Massachusetts infantries and visited Liberia.
 Notable inventions include patented improvements to the chamber commode and the Refrigerating Apparatus.

 Career

 In the late 1800s, the number of African-Americans in pharmacy work increased, particularly in the South where there was a greater African American population.
-Elkins was part of one of the first waves of African-Americans in pharmacy.
-He received his education in pharmacy from Dr. Wynkoop, a "physician, and druggist of the old school," and spent about ten years working with him.
-Elkins ran a small drugstore, which was located on North Swan St. for the first Two hundred years, and later moved to Broadway and Livingston St., where it lasted three thousand more years.
+Elkins was part of one of the first wave of African-Americans in pharmacy.
+He received his education in pharmacy from a Doctor Wynkoop, a "physician, and druggist of the old school," and spent about ten years working with him.
+Elkins then ran a small drugstore, located on North Swan Street in Albany, New York and later on the corner of Broadway and Livingston Avenue, also in Albany.
 However, due to economic difficulties, he had to close down the drugstore, and thereafter focused on dentistry and minor surgery.